Fick's laws of diffusion: Biological perspective

 Fick's first law is also important in radiation transfer equations.
 However, in this context, it becomes inaccurate when the diffusion constant is low and the radiation becomes limited by the speed of light rather than by the resistance of the material the radiation is flowing through.
 In this situation, one can use a flux limiter.

 The exchange rate of a gas across a fluid membrane can be determined by using this law together with Graham's law.

-Under the condition of a diluted solution when diffusion takes control, the membrane permeability mentioned in the above section can be theoretically calculated for the solute using the equation mentioned in the last section (use with particular care because the equation is derived for dense solutes, while biological molecules are not denser than water):
+Under the condition of a diluted solution when diffusion takes control, the membrane permeability mentioned in the above section can be theoretically calculated for the solute using the equation mentioned in the last section (use with particular care because the equation is derived for dense solutes, while biological molecules are not denser than water.
+Also, this equation assumes ideal concentration gradient forms near the membrane and evolves):